mgifford/print-css-bookmarklet/README.md

-# **Print Highlighter Bookmarklet**
+# Print Highlighter Bookmarklet

 A simple browser bookmarklet to help developers and designers quickly identify elements on a webpage that are affected by CSS print media queries.
 Ever wonder what disappears or changes when your page goes to print?
 This tool gives you a quick visual audit!

-### Drag & Drop
+This is a useful tool to help designers and developer make it easier to reduce the number of PDFs they need to publish, because they can use properly formatted HTML instead.
+We should [avoid using PDFs](https://www.culturehive.co.uk/resources/10-things-about-pdf-content-and-why-you-should-avoid-it/) because they have been a [real problem for many web users](https://gds.blog.gov.uk/2018/07/16/why-gov-uk-content-should-be-published-in-html-and-not-pdf/) and have been for a [long time](https://www.nngroup.com/articles/pdf-unfit-for-human-consumption/) and it contributes to [climate change](https://accessibility.blog.gov.uk/2023/06/12/making-a-positive-change-pdf-to-html/).

-## **✨ Features**
+## ✨ Features

 * **Highlight Hidden Elements:** Marks elements that are likely hidden (display: none) in print view with a light gray background and dashed border.
 * **Highlight Altered Elements:** Marks elements that have other styles (like font size, color, etc.) changed in print view with a light yellow background and a solid orange border.
 * **Toggle On/Off:** A convenient button appears on the page to easily switch the highlighting on and off without reloading.
 * **Easy Installation:** Drag-and-drop the bookmarklet directly into your browser's favorites/bookmarks bar.

-## **🚀 How to Use**
+## 🚀 How to Use

 1. Drag and Drop Installation: